lesego-m/ng-weather-app/README.md

 - Search by city or country name
 - Show min and max temperatures
-- Styled with latest Bootstrap 5 sass
+- Styled with latest Bootstrap and FontAwesome Icons libraries
 - Fully Responsive layout

 ## 3rd Pary